GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/install-rhel.md

 # RHEL Installation
 ## Overview
-Single-node Gluu Server Linux packages are available for RHEL 7.
+Single-node Gluu Server Linux packages are available for RHEL 7 and 8.
 Follow the instructions below:

 1. [Install the Linux package](#install-the-package)
 2. [Start the Server and log in to the container](#start-the-server-and-log-in)